LiheYoung/Depth-Anything/README.md

     - https://github.com/shubham0204/Depth-Anything-Android
 - Depth Anything in TouchDesigner: https://github.com/olegchomp/TDDepthAnything
 - LearnOpenCV research article on Depth Anything: https://learnopencv.com/depth-anything
+- Learn more about the DPT architecture we used: https://github.com/heyoeyo/muggled_dpt

 If you have your amazing projects supporting or improving (*e.g.*, speed) Depth Anything, please feel free to drop an issue.
 We will add them here.